bahman927/Django-React/README.md

-This sample of Python Django as Backend connect to React (frontend).
+This is a sample of Python Django as Backend connecting to React (frontend).
 In Django view.py Class_based api has been used.